Smithn1205/KC7-Security-Investigations/README.md

 - Identifying attacker discovery activity
 - Following data collection and exfiltration behavior
 - Building an attack timeline from separate pieces of evidence
+- Triaging suspicious files in VirusTotal
+- Reviewing file metadata and code-signing information
+- Interpreting crowdsourced YARA and Sigma detections
+- Investigating sandbox file, registry, and process behavior
+- Pivoting between files, domains, IP addresses, and passive DNS
+- Using threat-intelligence context to strengthen an investigation

-## Data Sources
+## Investigation Sources & Tools

-Across the investigations I worked with tables such as:
+Across the investigations I have worked with data and tools including:

 - `Employees`
 - `Email`